ShaunHoward/eecs391_pr04/README.md

 Overall we do believe our agent to be learning, even if at a slow rate.
 The number of wins attained on average per 6500 games was ~2500 on 10v10 and ~2000 on 5v5, sometimes higher and sometimes lower.
 This means that the agent is winning from 30 to 40 percent of the time, which is acceptable for a naive intelligent agent using Q-learning and linear approximation.

+We probably could have gotten the agent to perform better had we tinkered more with the constant values that affect the Q-value, like learning rate, epsilon, and gamma.
+The values that we have, however, are consistently good as far as we can tell and they were the default values given by the professor.

 Some notes: